-6.13 Managing fallback configurations
+6.11 Managing fallback configurations

 Fallback configuration descriptors are not directly managed by MnS consumers.
 They are created automatically by MnS producers when the "enableFallback" attribute in an activation job is set to true.
 Only the "name", "version", and "description" can be set by MnS consumers once the object is created.
+Fallback configurations cannot be modified by MnS consumers.
+Each fallback configuration is identified by an identifier.
+The identifier is assigned by the MnS producer.

 When many fallbacks are enabled, the situation can become soon complex and the risk for misconfigurations increases.
 MnS producers may therefore apply implementation specific strategies to reduce the risk for misconfigurations.
 For example, they may allow only for one fallback configuration to exist; if another fallback is enabled, the existing fallback configuration is overwritten.
 Or they may allow for multiple fallback configurations only if they affect different parts of the network.